lazo-tashev/todo-application/README.md

 # todo-application
-Simple To Do application coded in Python
+To Do application coded in Python